 December 31, December 31,

-As at 2023 2022
+As at 2024 2023

 Canadian lumber \$ 171 \$ 171

-US lumber 409 409
+U.S. lumber 409 409

 North America EWP 1,280 1,280

-Europe EWP 89 84
+Europe EWP 19 89

-Total \$ 1,949 \$ 1,944
+Total \$ 1,879 \$ 1,949

-The recoverable amounts of the above CGU groups as at December 31, 2023 were determined based on their fair value less costs of disposal using discounted cash flow models.
-Cash flow forecasts were based on internal estimates for 2024 and 2025 and estimated mid-cycle earnings for subsequent years.
-Key assumptions include production volume, product pricing, raw material input cost, production cost, terminal multiple, and discount rate.
-Key assumptions were determined using external sources and historical data from internal sources.
+The recoverable amounts of the above CGU groups as at December 31, 2024 were determined based on their estimated fair value less costs of disposal using discounted cash flow models.
+The fair value measurements were classified as Level 3 fair value measurements.

+Cash flow forecasts were based on internal estimates for 2025 through 2028 and a terminal value.
+Key assumptions include production volumes, product pricing, operating costs, terminal multiple, and discount rate.
+Key assumptions were derived using external sources and historical data from internal sources.
 Specifically, product pricing has been estimated by reference to average historical prices as well as third-party analyst projections of long-term product pricing.
-The post-tax discount rate used was 10.2%.
+Production volume and operating costs have been estimated by reference to historical data from internal sources.
+The post-tax discount rate used ranged from 10.8% to 12.8% (2023 - 10.2%).